Skip to main content

 Parking Committee/ Security Liaison - The Chair is a Board member.
 All residents can volunteer to be a member of the parking committee.
 Description of the duties of the Parking Committee/Security Liaison.

 General Maintenance Committee - The Chair can be a Board member or resident volunteer.
-This volunteer committee assists other Standing committees with tasks like bench or sign repair, drain cleanout, tree branch or bush trimming, painting of common area railing or sign posts, etc. Description of the duties of the General Maintenance Chair
+This volunteer committee assists other Standing committees with tasks like bench or sign repair, drain clean-out, tree branch or bush trimming, painting of common area railing or sign posts, etc. Description of the duties of the General Maintenance Chair

-Designated Liaison Contacts
+Designated Liaison Contacts (liaison categories are in orange font)-

 County/Civic District Associations - The liaison is a Board member.
 The designated SHA contact provides liaison between SHA and appropriate County offices and between SHA and Civic Associations such as the Providence District Council.
 The SHA liaison represents the SHA through attendance at meetings and contacts with developers when necessary.